EKAPCD_Banner

 Smoke and Fire Information

-Permits for fire hazard reduction and tumbleweed pile burning are now obtained online through Community Connect.
-You can access Community Connect through the link in the sidebar of the Home Page titled Hazard Reduction Pile Burning Permit Application.
-Instruction for obtaining a burn permit can be found by Clicking Here.
+Permits for fire hazard reduction and tumbleweed pile burning can be obtained online through Community Connect.
+Community Connect can be accessed by clicking the link below, or through the Hazard Reduction Pile Burning Permit Application widget in the sidebar of the Home Page.
+Instruction for obtaining a burn permit can be found by clicking the link below.

 Agricultural Crop Waste, Hazard Reduction & Noxious Weed Burning